1. Home

 Thank you %USER_NAME% for taking this quiz!

-%FULL_NAME% – This will display the full name, i.e the First and Last Name of the registered Quiz taker if you’ve enabled the “Require User Login” in the Options tab.
-If the “Require User Login” option is disabled then the output will be blank.
+%FULL_NAME% – This will display the full name, i.e, the First and Last name of the registered user, if you’ve enabled the “Require User Login” in the Options tab.
+If the “Require User Login” option is disabled, then the output will be blank.

 Thanks %FULL_NAME% you have successfully taken the online test.

-%USER_BUSINESS% – the company the user entered into the Business text box.
+%USER_BUSINESS% – It shows the company the user entered into the Business contact field.
 For example:

 %USER_NAME% from the company of %USER_BUSINESS% just took this quiz!

-%USER_PHONE% – the phone number the user entered into the Phone text box.
+%USER_PHONE% – The phone number the user entered into the Phone contact form field box.
 For example:

 The %USER_NAME% just took the quiz.
 This user can be reached at %USER_PHONE%.